-Most of the time losing an entire season of flowers is not what you want to accomplish with pruning—most of the time.
+Losing an entire season of flowers is not what you want to accomplish with pruning—most of the time.
 However, it might be worth it sometimes.
 When you need to rejuvenate an old tree or shrub and make extensive cuts, it’s much easier to prune when you can see the shape of the plant.
-In that case, it would mean pruning while the tree or shrub is dormant before it leafs out and the branches are masked by leaves.
-Trees and shrubs that are in need of a good shaping can do with sacrificing a few blooms for one year, to be invigorated by a spring pruning.
+In that case, it would mean pruning while the tree or shrub is dormant before the branches are masked by leaves.

-Another plus is that winter pruned plants are less susceptible to insect and disease problems.
+Another plus is that winter-pruned plants are less susceptible to insect and disease problems.
 Pruning creates an open wound.
 Although the tree or shrub is perfectly capable of healing itself, it can take several days.
-In the meantime, that open wound is an invitation for insects, bacteria and fungal spores to get inside the plant.
-Since most insects and diseases are not active in cold, winter weather, the tree or shrub has time to recoup without the extra stress of fighting off a potential problem.
+In the meantime, that open wound is an invitation for insects, bacteria, and fungal spores to get inside the plant.
+Because most insects and diseases are not active in cold, winter weather, the tree or shrub has time to recoup without the extra stress of fighting off a potential problem.

 Although there are rules of thumb, there are no hard and fast rules.
 To help you out, here is a list of commonly grown spring flowering trees and shrubs and the best time to prune them.

 - Azalea (Rhododendron species)